 This topic summarizes requirements for a Tanium Appliance installation.

 Obtain a valid license from your Technical Account Manager (TAM).
 Use the same license file to activate all Tanium appliances in your deployment.
-Your TAM must know the fully qualified domain names (FQDN) for each of the appliances in your deployment in order to generate your license file.
+Your TAM must know the fully qualified domain name (FQDN) for each appliance in your deployment to generate your license file.

 The connections to the Tanium Console or SOAP and REST APIs, the connections between Tanium Server and Tanium Module Server, and connections to the Module Server are secured with SSL/TLS certificate and key exchanges.
 The installation process uses self-signed certificates.
 Tanium recommends that you verify the installation with the self-signed certificates before you replace them with your commercial or enterprise certificates signed by a Certificate Authority.
 Doing this facilitates troubleshooting by separating potential installation issues and SSL issues.

 For more information on SSL certificate requirements, see the Tanium Core Platform Deployment Reference Guide: SSL certificates.